 Questions You Should Ask on Your College Tour

-- Are there any social clubs or organizations for finding internships or studying abroad, and can I join them as a first-year student?
+- How do I find internships and study abroad programs, and can I join them as a first-year student?

-- What are some of the most popular social events on campus?
-How can I get involved in planning or attending them?
+- What are some of the most popular events on campus?
+How can I help plan and attend them?